What is the recommended daily intake of Benecol® Spreads?

 Do Benecol® Spreads need FDA approval or review?

-The FDA has authorized use of a health claim stating that "Foods containing 0.5 grams or more of plant stanol for a daily intake of at least 2 grams, when eaten with a meal or a snack, may reduce the risk of heart disease as part of a diet low in saturated fat and cholesterol."
+The FDA has authorized use of a health claim stating that "Foods containing at least 0.5g per serving of plant stanols eaten with meals or snacks for a daily total intake of 2g as part of a diet low in saturated fat and cholesterol, may reduce blood total cholesterol and the risk of heart disease."
 Each serving of Benecol® Spread contains 1 gram of plant stanols and can help you meet the recommended 2 grams of plant stanols per day.

 What are plant stanol esters?

-Plant stanol esters, the unique dietary ingredient in Benecol® Spreads, are made from naturally occurring oils found in plants such as soy and even pine trees.
+Plant stanol esters, the unique dietary ingredient in Benecol® Spreads, are made from naturally occurring oils found in plants such as soybean plants, and even pine trees.

 How do plant stanol esters work in the body?